 Now, that doesn’t mean that I should just allow people to say whatever they want in chat and not ban them.
 It means that everyone is doing their best and sometimes someone’s best may need some guidance to go somewhere else and do something else but I believe everybody’s doing their best.

-I have the chance to carry the message with the setup I have in here is a very effective tool to carry the message in.
+I have to carry the message with the setup I have here, it is a very effective tool to carry the message in.
 Thus, I show up and carry the message as often as I can.

 Lil Pump Vevo: Do you want to make a song with me?